-- objectives and policies for achieving effective and efficient waste management and minimisation within the territorial authority's district; - (b) methods for achieving effective and efficient waste management and minimisation within the territorial authority's district, including: - ) collection, recovery, recycling, treatment, and disposal services for the district to meet its current and future waste management and minimisation needs (whether provided by the territorial authority or otherwise); and - any waste management and minimisation facilities provided, or to be provided, by the territorial authority; and - any waste management and minimisation activities, including any educational or public awareness activities, provided, or to be provided, by the territorial authority.
+- objectives and policies for achieving effective and efficient waste management and minimisation within the territorial authority's district; - methods for achieving effective and efficient waste management and minimisation within the territorial authority's district, including: - collection, recovery, recycling, treatment, and disposal services for the district to meet its current and future waste management and minimisation needs (whether provided by the territorial authority or otherwise); and - any waste management and minimisation facilities provided, or to be provided, by the territorial authority; and - any waste management and minimisation activities, including any educational or public awareness activities, provided, or to be provided, by the territorial authority. - how implementing the plan is to be funded.